🔥 The State of Cross-Channel Marketing in 2025: 800+ B2C marketers reveal what’s working and what’s not!

 Reading Time: 7 minutes

 Just as a consumer’s reputation shapes their interactions with others, a domain’s reputation influences how the Email Service Provider (ESP) treats emails from that domain.
-Domain reputation directly impacts email deliverability, which is why it’s crucial to understand and manage domain reputation in a healthy manner.
+Email domain reputation directly impacts email deliverability, which is why it’s crucial to understand and manage the reputation in a healthy manner.

-In this article, we will delve into the world of domain reputation, uncovering its significance in the email universe, exploring common reputation issues, and providing strategies to fix and maintain a strong domain reputation.
+In this article, we’ll uncover the significance of this reputation in the email universe, explore common reputation issues, and provide strategies to improve domain reputation.

-But before we start fixing domain reputation, we should understand what it means in the email universe.
+But before you start fixing it, you should understand what it means.

 What is Email Domain Reputation?

-This image explains the meaning of IP and sender reputation
+This image explains the meaning of email domain reputation

 If an Email Service Provider (ESP) perceives your emails as “spam,” your sender reputation will suffer, and future emails will automatically be sent to the spam folder.